Keep Your Eyes Problem-Free

 - A gray or white spot on the colored part of the eye

 - Blurred or decreased vision

-An eye infection can be contracted from another individual who has infection or from many other sources such as after a minor eye injury or scratch on the cornea.
+An eye infection can be contracted from another individual who has an infection or from many other sources such as after a minor eye injury or scratch on the cornea.
 Some types of eye infections can damage your eye very quickly if left untreated.

 Infections are more common and severe in people who wear contact lenses.
-If you think you may have an eye infection, remove your contacts and wear your glasses and call for immediate appointment.
+If you think you may have an eye infection, remove your contacts and wear your glasses and call for an immediate appointment.

 Any signs of infection along with a change in your vision need to be evaluated by a doctor.

 Eye Infection Treatment

 Most common eye infections clear up with prompt treatment, such as prescription antibiotic eye drops or ointments.